georust/geographiclib-rs/README.md

 # geographiclib-rs

-A subset of [geographiclib](https://geographiclib.sourceforge.io/) ported to Rust.
+A subset of [geographiclib](https://geographiclib.sourceforge.io/) implemented in Rust.

-Currently this implements the direct and the inverse geodesic calculations.
+If instead you are looking for Rust bindings to [Karney's C++ implementation](https://sourceforge.net/projects/geographiclib/), see [https://crates.io/geographiclib](https://crates.io/crates/geographiclib).

 ## Examples